 Candles help set the mood.
 Dim lighting can create the right atmosphere too.
 And soft, relaxing music at a low volume puts the finishing touches to your tantric space.

 The basic techniques of tantric sex

 - Breathe in harmony: we’ll get to the details on this in a minute, but you and your partner need to be connected through your breathing.

-- Keep your eyes open: you’re creating a connection here, not disappearing off into your own world.
+- Keep your eyes open: you’re creating a connection.
 That means maintaining eye contact as much as possible.

-- Take things slowly: perhaps the most important thing here is that everything has to be very slowly, with no sudden movements.
-You’re potentially aiming for hours of pleasure here, not just minutes.
+- Take things slowly: perhaps the most important thing is that everything has to be very slow, with no sudden movements.
+You’re potentially aiming for hours of pleasure.

 Keeping those points in mind, it’s time to get into position.

 Tantric sex involves a position called ‘Yab-Yum’ which is Tibetan for ‘father-mother’.